Integration is better together

 The concept is also a way of supporting resettlement in a manner that strengthens and accelerates the reception and integration of UNHCR-referred refugees.
 Over time, this could potentially contribute to increased resettlement quotas.

-UNHCR is in general advocating for more community-based sponsorship initiatives and is working to promote this with civil society and governments in many countries.
-This also include the Nordic region, where UNHCR together with different partners is exploring opportunities.
+UNHCR is in general advocating for more community-based sponsorship initiatives and is working to promote this with civil society and governments in countries like the Nordics.

 What is community sponsorship?